brianhallerweb/javascript_concepts/ValuesTypes.md

 ### Values and their types

 Javascript is a dynamically typed language.
-That means variables do not have types - only variables do.
+That means variables do not have types - only values do.
 Values are assigned to variables and their types are determined during the execution phase.

 #### 7 Types